jonbertelsen/sem2-startcode/documentation/deployment.md

 Tomcat container and MySql server.
 On this semester, we deploy our websites manually.
 This is how it's done:

+## The hosting environment

+We expect that you have the following setup running at Digital Ocean:

+1. You have set up a Ubuntu server by following [this tutorial](https://cphbusiness.mrooms.net/mod/book/view.php?id=325358&chapterid=4695).
+2. You have installed MySql Server 8 on the Droplet following [this tutorial](https://cphbusiness.mrooms.net/mod/book/view.php?id=325358&chapterid=4694).
+3. You have installed Tomcat 9 on the Drolet following [this tuturial](https://cphbusiness.mrooms.net/mod/book/view.php?id=325358&chapterid=4696).
+4. You have ssh access to your Droplet

 ## A) Migrate your database to the Droplet:

 1. Export the bmi-database from Workbench to the file `bmi.sql`: Server | Data export.
 Make sure that you copy